-To da is: te, (Student name) has not satisfactorily met Course Completion Criteria.
-The student
+To is: date, (Student name) has not satisfactorily met Course Completion Criteria.
+The studer

 a. not following the Board course

-□ b. not applying herself with diligence
+b. not applying herself with diligence

-□ c. not achieving course outcomes
+C. not achieving course outcomes

 The following table lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
 For (Student name) to satisfy the Course Completion Criteria, the tasks, requirements or outcomes listed need to be satisfactorily completed and/or achieved: